chef/chef-web-docs/chef_master/source/config_rb_delivery_optional_settings.rst

    The port on which the service is to listen.
 Default value: ``8080``.

 ``logstash['heap_size']``
    The amount of memory allocated to the logstash heap.
 Default value: 10% of system memory or 128 megabytes, whichever is larger.
+Requires Automate 0.8.46 or above.

 lsyncd
 -----------------------------------------------------